emmt/VMLMB/yorick/README.md

 # VMLMB for Yorick

-`VMLMB` is an algorithm to minimize a multi-variate differentiable objective function possibly under separble bound constraints.  `VMLMB` is a quasi-Newton method ("VM" is for "Variable Metric") with low memory requirements ("LM" is for "Limited Memory") and which can optionally take into account separable bound constraints (the final "B") on the variables.
+`VMLMB` is an algorithm to minimize a multi-variate differentiable objective function possibly under separable bound constraints.  `VMLMB` is a quasi-Newton method ("VM" is for "Variable Metric") with low memory requirements ("LM" is for "Limited Memory") and which can optionally take into account separable bound constraints (the final "B") on the variables.
 To determine efficient